This blog may contain affiliate links. Read our disclosure policy for more info.

 Downtown Hope boasts a number of boutique shops and cafes, and the welcoming and friendly environment of the town makes wandering, window shopping, and exploring a lot of fun!

-The Art Gallery is a must-see and features artwork of many types, including paintings, sculptures, pottery, jewelry, fabrics, and more.
-It is the heart of the art walk (more on that below on item #10 in this blog), periodically hosts classes and/or special exhibits, and artists are often working on pieces right in the gallery.
+The Art Gallery is a must-see and features the artwork of many types, including paintings, sculptures, pottery, jewelry, fabrics, and more.
+It is the heart of the art walk (mentioned above on item #2 in this blog), periodically hosts classes and/or special exhibits, and artists are often working on pieces right in the gallery.
 It is open from 11 am to 3 pm Wednesday through Sunday and can be found at 349 Fort Street.

 Beadifferent, found at 760 Third Ave, is a charming little crafting store that carries jewelry-making supplies, but they also sell a lot of local work, such as artisan soaps, jewelry, and carvings.